CivicaDigital/NodeJsDojo/README.md

 There are 5 variables on the `global` object that appear to be global when they are not:

-* `__dirname`   - The directory name of the current module
+1. `__dirname`   - The directory name of the current module
-* `__filename`  - The file name of the current module
+2. `__filename`  - The file name of the current module
-* `exports`     - A reference to the module.exports that is shorter to type
+3. `exports`     - A convenience variable referring to `module.exports` that is shorter to type.
+The `module.exports` object is used for defining what a module exports and makes available through the `require()` method
-* `module`      - A reference to the current module
+4. `module`      - A reference to the current module
-* `require()`   - Used to require modules
+5. `require()`   - Used to require modules

 This is because when Node compiles a module, it wraps the code in a wrapper function.
+By doing this, Node.js achieves a few things:
+- It keeps top-level variables (defined with `var`, `const` or `let`) scoped to the module rather than the global object
+- It helps to provide the 5 global-looking variables that are actually specific to the module

 You can inspect the wrapper function used for a general module by running the following command in the terminal:
 ```bash
 > node -p "require('module').wrapper"
 ```